-It might sound harsh, but it’s true: just because you think you have a great idea, that doesn’t mean there’s a market for it.
+It might sound harsh, but it’s true: just because you think you have a great idea doesn’t mean there’s a market for it.

-Before giving wings to your online business idea and investing your time and energy into starting your business, research how feasible it is and whether there’s any potential buyer interest.
+Before investing your time and energy into starting your business, research how feasible it is and whether there’s any potential buyer interest.
 You can hire an agency to conduct market research for you, but if you’re on a shoestring budget, you can also take the DIY approach:

 - How to Evaluate Market Demand for Your Product Idea